 If you adhere to your individualized treatment program during and after hospitalization, you can expect restored physical and psychological health.
 The program will assist you in mastering tools necessary to avoid relapse once you return home.
 You may feel ambivalent about admission and about pursuing treatment; these feelings are normal.
 Although treatment can feel difficult initially, recovery has huge rewards and is always possible.
 As you progress through the program your motivation to change your eating behavior is likely to increase -- even if you are ambivalent about changes at first.
 Most patients report a sense of mastery and increased confidence in the possibility of a full recovery as they progress through the program.
 You will use the program best if you bring to it a willingness to work hard and an openness to learn new ways of dealing with your emotions, and then apply principles learned in the program to your life at home.
-To read comments from some patients and families who have been treated in our program.
+Read comments from patients and families treated in our program

 How long will you be in the hospital?

 The expected length of stay on the inpatient unit is variable and depends both on your medical condition at admission and on how you progress with treatment.
 An average inpatient length of stay is two to four weeks but can be shorter or longer depending on individual factors.
 Once you are ready, you will transition to the Day Hospital (Partial Hospitalization), where the average length of stay is an additional two to three weeks but may be extended or reduced depending on your needs.
 We work together with you to formulate your treatment goals and to make your stay successful.